Stapleton, Bristol: Famous people

 Frances Milton, the mother of Anthony Trollope was born in the village in 1780, and Sarah Young, the mother of Thomas Chatterton was also born there.
 The Indian social reformer Ram Mohan Roy died at Beech House, the home of Lant Carpenter, nursed by his daughter Mary in 1833.
 Roy had paid a brief visit to the House.

-The village grew steadily; in the 1871 census there were 6,960 inhabitants and by 1901 that had risen to 21,236.

 Sport

-In 1863 a cricket club was formed, its most famous player being Dr. William Gilbert Grace who played for Gloucestershire and England.
+In 1863 a cricket club was formed, its most famous player being W. G. Grace who played for Gloucestershire County Cricket Club and the English cricket team.
 At Purdown a football team called the Black Arabs were to become Bristol Rovers.
-(Purdown is reputedly haunted by the ghost of a Duchess of Beaufort who was struck by lightning, though many believe she died in a horse riding accident.)

 Transport

 Also in the 19th century, two lines of the Great Western Railway were built through the area, meeting at Stapleton Road railway station which was opened on 8 September 1863.
-Tramways were also built, horse drawn at first, but then electric - they reached Fishponds in 1897.
+Tramways were also built, horse drawn at first, but then electric – they reached Fishponds in 1897.
 The village of Stapleton lies along the B4058 road but is now bypassed by the M32 motorway that runs to the West and North of the village.
 Junction 2 of this motorway is just south of the village and provides convenient access to the M4 and M5 motorways, respectively four and seven kilometres from the junction.
 This has helped provide rapid access to Cardiff and Newport in South Wales, the M4 Corridor towards London and the Birmingham area.

+In 2022, the number 5 bus was withdrawn and replaced with the 47, which bypassed the area, and the Y4 bus was withdrawn.
+The area now has no bus service.